YairShachar/InTray/README.md

 - Check compatibility with linux
 - Make 'report a bug'/'contact us' actually give a form to fill thats sendsa mail to relevant address.
 - Create hashtag filtering and autosuggest system

+## Known bugs

+- Clicking on open entries when the entries frame is open does nothing